daraghcurtis/cloudSystemCA2/README.md

 5. Built in unit test cases to test the connection and load balancing

 ## Requirements
-1.Floodlight is running in a separate remote VM <br>
+1. Floodlight is running in a separate remote VM <br>
-2.You have vitualbox installed on your machine <br>
+2. You have vitualbox installed on your machine <br>
-3.You have mininet installed on your machine <br>
+3. You have mininet installed on your machine <br>

 ## Installation
 Best way is to clone the project to your local mininet machine custom folder <br>